UnlyEd/conditions-matcher/README.md

 - Major version: Must be changed when Breaking Changes are made (public API isn't backward compatible).
   - A function has been renamed/removed from the public API
-  - Something has changed that will cause the app to behave much differently with the same configuration
+  - Something has changed that will cause the app to behave differently with the same configuration
 - Minor version: Must be changed when a new feature is added or updated (without breaking change nor behavioral change)
 - Patch version: Must be changed when any change is made that isn't either Major nor Minor.
 (Misc, doc, etc.)